fat-forensics/fat-forensics/doc/index.rst

 ===============

-The project has started as an academic collaboration between the `University of Bristol`_ and Thales_.
+The project has started as an academic collaboration between the `University of Bristol`_ and Thales.
 You can find all of our contributors and more information about the support we receive :ref:`here <contributors>`.

 ----